-In Easters of Darkness, I explored the origins of darkness’ energy.
-It’s a collection of Merging World side-stories, 2 of which explore the ancestors of the characters from the main story.
+In the Creators of Darkness, I explored the origins of darkness’ energy.
+This book is a collection of Merging World side-stories, 2 of which explore the ancestors of characters from the main story.

 Just for fun, I’m adding some artwork to the ebook.

 Here’s one made by Ryky.
 I tweaked it a bit to fit one of the stories.

 I’m currently working on a second image.

 I created it from the image at the top of the blog.

 I’m not sure it’s done yet.
 I’m letting it sit for a couple of days.

 Both images and probably one more will be in Creators of Darkness.

 It’ll be available March 24 and I plan on making it free for the first couple of months.